qir-alliance/pyqir/qirlib/README.md

 [`llvm-sys`](https://github.com/tari/llvm-sys.rs) leveraged by `qirlib` and [`Inkwell`](https://github.com/thedan64/inkwell) will look for `llvm-config` on the path in order to determine how to link against LLVM.
 If this application is not found on the path, then the the `LLVM_SYS_<version>_PREFIX` environment variable is used to locate `llvm-config`.
 Only LLVM 11.x is supported at this time, so the exact environment variable name is `LLVM_SYS_110_PREFIX`.

+This environment variable can be set in your `Cargo.toml` in the `[env]` section or in the build environment.

 ### Building (and linking) LLVM from source